pyroesp/PlayStation-1-Reset-Mod/README.md

 Disclaimer
 ----------
-I, or anyone contributing to this mod, am not responsible to whatever happens to your PlayStation 1 after installing or removing it.
+Anyone contributing to this mod is in no way responsible to whatever happens to your PlayStation 1 after installing or removing it.
 You do this at your own risk.
 If you don't know what you're doing, go to someone that does.